 Year 2-4 $56,610

-*Please note that tuition fees are subject to change.
+*Please note that tuition fees are subject to change, and the 2018-2019 Year 2-4 program fees have not been released yet by the Office of the Vice-President and Provost at the University of Toronto.
 First year students who take summer school may be subject to retroactive program fees.
 For the most recent fee schedule, students should refer to the Tuition Fee Schedules published by the Office of the Vice President and Provost at the University of Toronto (see below).

 Tuition Fee Schedules (Domestic fees | International fees) are determined by the Office of the Vice-President and Provost at the University of Toronto.
 Fees are managed by the Fees Office, which is also referred to as U of T Student Accounts.
 They are responsible for tuition and ancillary fees, processing payments, issuing refunds, and applying service charges.